 Impact of the pandemic on bus ridership in Singapore

-Featuring an urban data science project by our Master of Urban Planning students
+Research conducted by our Master of Urban Planning students offers public transport optimisations

 Each year, Master of Urban Planning students taking the module DEP5111 Planning Technologies carry out group projects to demonstrate the attained data science skills and apply them in the urban context.